GwainePower/places_app/README.md

 # places_app

-A new Flutter project.
+A small place saving app, made with help of Flutter, using Provider state management and Google Maps API

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is made with help of Flutter framework.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if you want to make something!

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)